boukeas/websheets/README.md

 The websheets repository provides an HTML / Javascript / CSS infrastructure for creating interactive worksheets for learning programming.

-The websheets infrastructure is being developed within the [Pythonies project](http://pythonies.mysch.gr/), as a means of converting the python-related educational resources (now available as .pdf's built from [XeLaTeX sources](https://github.com/boukeas/pythonies)) into a more _interactive, online form_.
+The websheets infrastructure is being developed within the [Pythonies project](http://pythonies.mysch.gr/), as a means of converting the python-related educational resources (currently available as .pdf's built from [XeLaTeX sources](https://github.com/boukeas/pythonies)) into a more _interactive, online form_.

-The following websheets are currently available:
-- [Η Απάντηση](https://boukeas.github.io/websheets/answer.html) (in Greek), serves as a development testbed.
+At the moment, a single websheet is available, serving as a development testbed: [Η Απάντηση](https://boukeas.github.io/websheets/answer.html) (in Greek).

-## How to build a websheet
+## How to build your own websheet

-To start off, you can use a [template](https://boukeas.github.io/websheets/template.html) example, which showcases all the features you can incorporate in your websheets.
-The rest of the sections also describe these features, as well as how to use them.
+To start off, you can clone this repository and use the [template](https://boukeas.github.io/websheets/template.html) example, which showcases all the features you can incorporate in your websheets.
+The rest of the sections describe these features, as well as how to use them.

-Note that styling relies _exclusively_ on the CSS.
+In a nutshell, you write standard HTML, sometimes following certain conventions or using special classes to provide additional semantics.
+We have tried to simplify things as much as possible for you.
+The Javascript code will heavily process your code and _restructure_ it appropriately, while all styling relies _exclusively_ on CSS.

 ### Document setup